-- Before screwing in the wheel bolts, clean them and lightly coat the taper of each wheel bolt with commercially available grease.
+- Never crawl under a jacked-up vehicle. - Do not start the vehicle when it is raised on the jack. - Before screwing in the wheel bolts, clean them and lightly coat the taper of each wheel bolt with commercially available grease.

 Pull off the wheel cover with the hook.
-Vehicle tools \diamondsuit 118.
+Vehicle tools \$\display\$ 118.